Caroline Nicolas, cello

 Selected as an English Concert American Fellow in 2015

-Canadian-born cellist and gambist Caroline Nicolas has performed in North America, Europe, and Asia with such eminent musicians as Monica Huggett, Andrea Marcon, Elizabeth Blumenstock, Kristian Bezuidenhout, Jordi Savall, Masaaki Suzuki, William Christie, Nicholas McGegan, and Robert Mealy.
-As winner of Juilliard’s Historical Performance concerto competition, she made her solo debut in Alice Tully Hall, New York City.
+Awards include having been selected as a Fellow of The English Concert in America, given to outstanding young musicians in the field of early music.
+As the winner of The Juilliard School’s Historical Performance concerto competition, she made her solo debut in Alice Tully Hall, New York City.
 Ensembles she has worked with include Trinity Baroque Orchestra, Mercury Baroque Orchestra, Ars Lyrica, Juilliard Baroque, Kammerorchester Basel and Sinfonieorchester Liechtenstein.
+Festival appearances include the Boston Early Music Festival, Bach Festival Leipzig, and Styriarte Festival in Austria.
 Her performances have been broadcast on KUHF in Texas, WDIY in Pennsylvania, and CCTV in China.

-Nicolas grew up in Winnipeg, Manitoba and was first introduced to the cello by her mother, an elementary school music teacher.
-At the age of fifteen she made her orchestral debut with the Winnipeg Symphony Orchestra.
-She studied with Phoebe Carrai at The Juilliard School and Christophe Coin and Paolo Pandolfo at the Schola Cantorum Basiliensis.
-Nicolas and her husband, lutenist Kevin Payne, currently work and live near Seattle, Washington.
+A native of Winnipeg, Canada, Caroline was first introduced to the cello by her mother, an elementary school music teacher.
+After falling in love with the expressive possibilities of gut strings, she studied with Phoebe Carrai at The Juilliard School and Christophe Coin and Paolo Pandolfo at the Schola Cantorum Basiliensis.
+She lives in Seattle with her husband, lutenist Kevin Payne, where she serves on the board of Pacific Northwest Viols.